Things to do in Niagara Falls this Summer

 Niagara Beer Country

 We can’t forget about Niagara Beer Country too, it’s hopping with goodness if your palate prefers barley over grapes.
 The must-try microbreweries include: The Exchange Brewery, Niagara Oast Housebrewers, Silversmith and Taps.
-If you’re looking for an incredible patio, Oast is your place – with an upcycled patio and seasonal summertime beer like Cherry Berliner Weisse (I’m getting thirsty writing this).
+If you’re looking for an incredible patio, Oast is your place – with an upcycled patio and their new seasonal beer – 2017 Oak-Aged Peach Hefeweizen (I’m getting thirsty writing this).
+And another tasty detail is that the peaches are grown locally from Lepp Farms.

 Niagara is also exploding with tons of events throughout the summer.
 From Niagara Concerts (check out all the great concerts in our concert blog) to markets galore and other fabulous winery/music events.